sumn2u/learn-javascript/en/interview-questions/intermediate-level.md

 **Answer:**

-while loop: A while loop is a control flow statement that allows code to be executed repeatedly based on a given Boolean condition.
+While loop: A while loop is a control flow statement that allows code to be executed repeatedly based on a given Boolean condition.
 The while loop can be thought of as a repeating if statement.

-for loop: A for loop provides a concise way of writing the loop structure.
+For loop: A for loop provides a concise way of writing the loop structure.
 Unlike a while loop, for statement consumes the initialization, condition and increment/decrement in one line thereby providing a shorter, easy to debug structure of looping.

-do while: A do-while loop is similar to while loop with the only difference that it checks the condition after executing the statements, and therefore is an example of Exit Control Loop.
+Do while: A do-while loop is similar to while loop with the only difference that it checks the condition after executing the statements, and therefore is an example of Exit Control Loop.

 ### 1.3.
 How does the break statement work in a loop?